eclipse-tractusx/bpdm/docs/developer/application-code-guide.md

 - **Validation** — deciding whether the value is acceptable at all, and rejecting it with an error when it is not.
 - **Resolution** — turning an accepted reference into the thing it names: a BPN into its entity, a metadata key into its record.
 Resolution is how the parser decides a reference is valid, so the resolved entity is part of its verdict.

 The three run in that order — a value is normalized before it is judged, and judged before it is resolved — which is why a caller never normalizes on a parser's behalf.

 A rejection is data, not control flow: the parser hands it back as a `ParseResult` failure and never throws.
 What the client ultimately sees — an `ErrorInfo` entry, or an HTTP error for an operation that has no per-entry error channel — is the application layer's translation of that failure.
-It is pure: it only reads (metadata lookups, resolving a BPN to an entity), never writes.
-It is API- and version-neutral — it never sees a DTO.
-Because it is neutral and composable, one parser serves every version and every context that embeds the same content (a standalone address, a site's main address, a legal entity's address).
+The parser itself is pure (it only reads) and API-neutral (it never sees a DTO), which is what lets one parser serve every version and every context that embeds the same content: a standalone address, a site's main address, a legal entity's address.

 **Operation** — the execution layer.
 It carries out the operation against the service's data — reading, writing, or both — and in principle spans the full range of CRUD; one operation may be composite, combining several CRUD steps, sometimes across more than one entity.
 For any part that writes, the operation service is *the single authority* for that entity's write — the one place it happens — so BPN issuance, persistence, and changelog live in exactly one location.
 It works in internal domain and managed models and returns them, never response DTOs.